H Gallery

-H Gallery is an art gallery in Bang Rak District, Bangkok, Thailand.
-It is located in a beautiful 125-year-old Anglo-Thai mansion.
+H Gallery was an art gallery in Bang Rak District, Bangkok, Thailand.
+It was located in a beautiful 125-year-old Anglo-Thai mansion..
+According to the gallery's Facebook site it has closed the exhibition space on Sathorn road in May 2020.

 Established in 2002 by American-born Ernest H. Lee, the two-storey gallery specialises in contemporary art with a mostly Asian focus.

 H Gallery began working with the Irish-born art critic and curator Brian Curtin in 2011.
 Curtin inaugurated H Project Space, on the second floor, as a venue for experimental projects including performance, and he continues to also curate much of the main program.
 2012 saw the opening of H Gallery Chiang Mai, in Northern Thailand, with an installation of paintings by the Thai artist Mit Jai-Inn.

 The gallery has worked with a variety of local and foreign artists, including Tada Hengsapkul, Michael Lee, Sopheap Pich, Olivier Pin-Fat and Pinaree Sanpitak.

 In 2012, the exhibition Radu Die: New works by Michael Shaowanasai, featuring the work of Thai-American artist Michael Shaowanasai, was mounted at the gallery.